sufo/lexi-note/README.en_US.md

 ## 💔 Incomplete Section

 Because of copyright problems, I wasn't able to find suitable example sentences and images, so some features couldn't be finalized.
+Currently a purely local application.

 ## 🛠️ Tech Stack & Architecture